My Car Ac Blower Keeps Turning On And Off: Solutions For A Reliable Cooling System

 - Programming features two thermal trigger modes and four speed control options.

-- Humidor Fan Dual Ball Bearings have a lifespan of 50,000 hours and allows the fans to be laid flat or stand upright.
+- Starting voltage: 6V – Speed: 1800RPM; Dual ball bearings, rated at 50,000 hours allows the fans to be laid flat or stand upright

 - Compact and Powerful: 140mm Small squirrel cage fan, big power.
 Ideal for cooling components, preventing overheating.
 Fits in tight spaces 140 x 135 x 40 mm (5.51 x 5.31 x 1.57 inches)